Sparse regularization of inverse problems by operator-adapted frame thresholding: Diagonal frame decomposition

-In this section, we introduce the concept of operator adapted biorthogonal frame decompositions (BFD) and discuss some classical examples of such BFDs in the case of the classical 2D Radon transform and the forward operator of photoacoustic tomography with a flat observation surface.
+In this section, we introduce the concept of operator adapted diagonal frame decompositions (DFD) and discuss some classical examples of such DFDs in the case of the classical 2D Radon transform and the forward operator of photoacoustic tomography with a flat observation surface.